To illustrate where germs exist, how they can get into and affect the body, and how the body defends itself against them.

 - Scenario #4: the student in feeling sick because he/she drank some water containing microbes (protozoa)

-Send students back to the American Museum of Natural History's Infection Detection Protection page.
-There are several other Web pages that address microbes, including: "Meet the Microbes," an introduction to bacteria, viruses, and protozoa; "How Lou got the Flu," a story about how the flu virus can travel over great distances; and "The Mixed up Microbe Mystery," a mystery about salmonella and an introduction to what epidemiologists do.
+Send students to the American Museum of Natural History's Microbiology page.
+There are several other resources that address microbes, including: "Ask a Scientist about Microbes," an introduction to bacteria, viruses, and protozoa; "How Lou got the Flu," a story about how the flu virus can travel over great distances; and "Make a Home for Microbes," an activity in which students make a Winogradsky Column.